SabaAhmadi/sabaahmadi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Machine Learning Scientist at Cleveland Clinic.
+I am a Senior Machine Learning Scientist at the Cleveland Clinic.

-Prior to that I was a postdoctoral researcher at Toyota Technological Institute at Chicago (TTIC) hosted by [Prof. Avrim Blum](https://home.ttic.edu/~avrim/).
-Currently, I am supported by [Simons Collaboration on the Theory of Algorithmic Fairness](https://toc4fairness.org/).
-Prior to joining TTIC I did my PhD at University of Maryland College Park where I was advised by [Prof. Samir Khuller](http://www.cs.umd.edu/users/samir/).
+Prior to that, I was a postdoctoral researcher at Toyota Technological Institute at Chicago (TTIC) hosted by [Prof. Avrim Blum](https://home.ttic.edu/~avrim/).
+Prior to joining TTIC I did my PhD at the University of Maryland College Park where I was advised by [Prof. Samir Khuller](http://www.cs.umd.edu/users/samir/).
 I am interested in foundations of machine learning, algorithmic game theory/mechanism design, foundations of responsible computing and theoretical computer science.

 Contact: "[firstname]@ttic.edu"